Assyrian rebellion

-The Assyrian rebellion (Nasturi Ayaklanması, "Nestorian Uprising") was an uprising by the Assyrians of Hakkari which was administered by tribal Assyrians at the time.
+The Assyrian rebellion (Nasturi Ayaklanması, "Nestorian Uprising") was an uprising by the Assyrians in Hakkari which was administered by Assyrians at the time.
 It began in July 1924 and ended on 28 September that same year.
 This was the first rebellion in the newly formed Republic of Turkey.
 After the rebellion ended, 8,000 Assyrians were deported into Mandatory Iraq.

 (Another rebellion by the Assyrian community had taken place in 3–4 September 1924.)

 Background

 Assyrians of Tyari and Tkhuma returned to their ancestral land in Hakkari in 1922, shortly after World War I, without permission from the Turkish government.
 In 1924, the Vali (Ottoman term for governor) of Van wrote to Auli Beg who was the Agha of the village of Chal, telling him to inform the Assyrians in Hakkari not to worry about their visit.
 The Vali wanted to discuss whether they had come to Hakkari under the force of the British or wanted to live in Turkey as citizens.
 The Vali stated that if Assyrians were coming to live as citizens peacefully, they would be free to do so.
 If they were coming by force of the British, then they would need to return to Iraq.
 However, the Kurdish Agha Auli Beg lied to the Assyrians and stated that the Turks were planning to expel them by force and annihilate them.

 In July 1924, Assyrians met with the Vali of Van.
 Two guards stopped them before meeting him, but they could not understand each other as the Assyrians were speaking Aramaic and the Turks were speaking Turkish.
 Another Assyrian man arrived, and the Turks said there were now three Assyrians.
 One of the Turkish guards lowered his rifle, and the Assyrian who had just arrived quickly shot at the guards without aiming, and the guards did the same.
 Both of them missed.
 However, there were Assyrians who were hidden who began shooting at the Turks and ended up killing a governor and six Turkish soldiers.
 The Vali was wounded in this attack and were later taken and surrendered to the British in Amediya.

 Malik Khoshaba expressed his disappointment in what had happened, claiming the Kurds tricked the Assyrians into attacking the Turks just like they did in 1915.
 The Assyrians in Hakkari were put in a difficult situation because the majority of Assyrian fighters were in military service with the British in Iraq.
 The British reassured the Assyrians that they would assist them with the British army and airplanes.